 - What type of injury you suffered, its location on the body, and its severity

 - If your injury has lasting impairments

 - All medical expenses paid to treat the injury, including future expenses

 - All therapy expenses required to recover from the incident

 - All pain and suffering derived from the experience, both physical and emotional

 - All lost wages if you were forced to take time away from work to recover

 Personal injury claims exist to protect victims of accidents, including dog bite victims.
 However, the legal process and be confusing and difficult to navigate.
 Finding the representation that fits your needs reduces legal stress and allows dog bite victims to focus on healing.

-Glazer Hammond PLLC is a law firm dedicated to excellent legal counsel.
+Glazer, Hammond & Ruben, PLLC is a law firm dedicated to excellent legal counsel.
 Attorney Keith Hammond has the experience and reputation to make your personal injury claim as strong as possible.
-Schedule a consultation with Glazer Hammond today and get your case off the ground.
+Schedule a consultation with Glazer, Hammond & Ruben, today and get your case off the ground.